 The proposed development includes demolition of the existing structure and parking, and construction of two buildings with a curb cut on each street frontage.
-The proposed building at NW 56th St is a 3-4 story office and restaurant building.
-The proposed building at NW 57th St is a 5-6 story residential building.
-All parking is proposed below grade, accessed from a curb cut on NW 56th St and a second curb cut on NW 57th St. The total development would include 20-25 residential units, 21,000 square feet of office space, a possible small retail/restaurant space (size undefined at this time), and 42 parking stalls.
+The proposed building at NW 56th St is a 4 story office and restaurant building.
+The proposed building at NW 57th St is a 6 story residential building.
+All parking is proposed in two below-grade garages, accessed from a curb cut on NW 56th St and a second curb cut on NW 57th St. The total development would include 18 residential units, 18,505 square feet of office and retail space, 32 parking stalls, and 29 bicycle parking spaces.
 The applicant noted that the broader goal of the development is to create a sustainable development but not necessarily apply for sustainability ratings such as LEED.
-Strategies include landscaping for urban agriculture and habitat, green roofs, stormwater collection and reuse, passive solar design, and photovoltaic panels.
+Sustainability strategies include landscaping for urban agriculture and habitat, green roofs, stormwater collection and reuse, passive solar design, and photovoltaic panels.
+The site parcel lines will be modified through a Lot Boundary Adjustment (LBA) to create two sites (LBA application will be made under a separate project number).